ZenWave360/karate-ide/README.md

 # Karate IDE

-[Not Official] Explore your APIs and Debug [Karate](https://github.com/intuit/karate) test scripts within VS Code.
+Explore your APIs and Debug [Karate](https://github.com/intuit/karate) test scripts within VS Code.

 This is not the official vscode extension.
 Here you can find the original [Karate Runner](https://github.com/kirksl/karate-runner/)